dfinity/portal/docs/developer-docs/backend/rust/rust-quickstart.md

     curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
     ```

--   You have downloaded and installed the IC SDK package as described in [Installing the SDK](./../../setup/install/index.mdx).
+-   You have downloaded and installed the IC SDK package as described in [Installing the IC SDK](./../../setup/install/index.mdx).

 -   You have `cmake` installed.
 For example, use Homebrew with the following command: